keybittech/awayto/README.md

 - Baked in group and role authorization framework

-- Completely typed Typescript development environment
+- Fully-typed development environment using Typescript; use the same types on the full stack

-- Curated set of database scripts designed for auditing and reporting
+- Database schema designed for auditing and reporting

 Awayto is a stack comprised of: